Your libido is on mute! Crank up the volume

 Conclusions on whether or not birth control pills negatively impact libido are mixed.
 For example, researchers reviewed 33 years of studies involving a total of 8,400 women and found 15% reported loss of libido, 63% reported no change at all, and 22% said their libido increased.
 Where do you fall?

 3. Stress, a heavy-duty buzz killer.
 Researchers are digging up more reasons every day why stress cools a woman’s libido.
 A study published in the Journal of Sex Med found stress can increase the hormone cortisol and decrease the hormone dehydroepiandrosterone (DHEA).
 Cortisol has been shown to inhibit estrogen production and lower libido.
 DHEA is a hormone secreted by the adrenal gland and synthesized into testosterone and estrogen.
 Testosterone and estrogen are required for healthy sexual function.
 Unhealthy weight gain also causes cortisol levels to spike.
 Science aside, we can all relate to how stress can keep you distracted from sex.
+Find out if your hormones are out of whack using an at-home hormone test kit.

 4. Childbirth.The joy of motherhood!
 Breastfeeding can help cement your mother-child bond but the protein prolactin, also called luteotropic hormone or luteotropin, is largely responsible for a woman’s ability to produce milk.
 It also can decrease libido, according to the article Libido and Breastfeeding – Where Did My Sex Drive Go?